sirfifer/voicelearn-ios/docs/GLM_ASR_ON_DEVICE_GUIDE.md

 # GLM-ASR On-Device Implementation Guide

-**Purpose:** Complete guide for implementing and using the on-device GLM-ASR-Nano speech recognition service in VoiceLearn iOS.
+**Purpose:** Complete guide for implementing and using the on-device GLM-ASR-Nano speech recognition service in UnaMentis iOS.

 **Last Updated:** December 2025